raulnq/articles/cl368gxuy02j2mqnvde8i3hfh.md

 ═══════════════════════════════════════
 ```

 Congratulations, you are compiling your solution with Nuke.
-Now, to deploy the web app to Azure, we are going to use the [Kudu's zip API](https://github.com/projectkudu/kudu/wiki/Deploying-from-a-zip-file-or-url).
-We need to create a target to run the `dotnet publish` and another to zip the results.
-Add two `AbsolutePath` to store the results of the commands:
+To deploy the web app to Azure, we will use the [Kudu's zip API](https://github.com/projectkudu/kudu/wiki/Deploying-from-a-zip-file-or-url).
+We must create a target to run the `dotnet publish` command and another to zip the results.
+Add two `AbsolutePath` variables to store the results of these commands:

 ```csharp
 AbsolutePath OutputDirectory => RootDirectory / "output";